 Breaking up with a client is something all personal injury attorneys do on a fairly regular basis.
 A lot of cases look promising.
 But an investigation and review of the medical records can sometimes paint a very different picture.
-This is particularly true in medical malpractice cases where the medical records read very differently from what the patient remembers or believes.
+This is particularly true in medical malpractice cases where the medical records read differently from what the patient remembers or believes.

 For the most part, lawyers are free, as the client is, to sever the attorney-client relationship.
-If you have already filed a lawsuit for the client, things are a bit more complication because you will need to get court permission withdrawing from the case.
+If you have already filed a lawsuit for the client, things are a bit more complicated because you will need to get court permission before withdrawing from the case.
 Before a case is actually filed, however, breaking up is a lot easier.

 Maryland Ethical Rules

 Terminating representation of an existing client is governed by Rule 19-301.16 of the Maryland Attorneys’ Rules of Professional Conduct.
 When there is no pending case an attorney can withdraw from the representation of the client for “good cause” so long as “withdraw can be accomplished without material adverse effect on the interests of the client.”
 Md.
 Rule 19-301.16(b)(1).
 Anytime representation of a client is terminated, subsection (d) imposes the following obligations on the outgoing attorney: